steampunc/old-jekyll-site/science.md

 ---
 layout: archive
-title: Science
+title: Musings
-permalink: /science/
+permalink: /musings/
-tagline: "Humanity is overrated."
+tagline: "Every day I notice at least one thing.
+Here they are!"
-category: "science"
+category: "Musing"
 ---